 As social animals, budgies engage in many behaviors for the sake of bonding with one another.
 By feeding each other, budgies express their affection and cement their bonds.

-Mutual feeding is most often seen between opposite-sex budgies that are a mating pair.
+Mutual feeding is most often seen between an opposite-sex pair of budgies.
 However, it’s also common among budgie friends of the same sex.

 No matter the relationship, mutual feeding is always a sign of respect.
-By regurgitating food into another budgie’s mouth, the first budgie proves that it cares.
+The first budgie proves it cares by regurgitating food into the other budgie’s mouth.

 Kissing is a way for budgies to preen each other and groom.
-Cleaning around the beak is difficult since budgies use their beaks to groom everywhere else.
+Cleaning around the beak is difficult since budgies use their beaks to groom everywhere.

 3/ Showing Trust